Most individuals, including minor children, need to pay a non-refundable, non-transferrable visa application fee.

 Payment with a debit card is the most convenient payment method for the U.S.A. visa fee in China.

-- Debit card must be issued by a Chinese bank.
+- The debit card must have been issued by a Chinese bank.
 Debit cards issued by a bank outside of China are not accepted.

 - Credit cards are not accepted.